mitsuhiko/lucumr/2023/12/1/the-python-that-was.rst

 world of SOAP and WSDL.
 There was the world where the inherent complexity of the system was so great, that you absolutely required an IDE, code generation and compile time tooling.
 In contrast there was my world.
-My world ad me sitting with Vim, CVS and SVN and a basic Linux box and I was able to build things that I was incredibly proud of.
+My world had me sitting with Vim, CVS and SVN and a basic Linux box and I was able to build things that I was incredibly proud of.
 I eventually swapped PHP for Python because it had better trade offs for me.
 But I will never not recognize what PHP gave me: I learned from it that not everything has